ValerioB88/simple-pydash/README.md

         return PIL2base64(canvas)
 ```

-The `Canvas` module always expects the render output to be a `base64` string.
-You can convert a PIL image with `PIL2base64`.
-If you have a matplotlib figure use the `fig2PIL` and then the `PIL2base64`.
+The `Canvas` module expects the render output to be a `base64` string.
+A PIL image can be converted to this format using `PIL2base64`.
+If you have a matplotlib figure, use `fig2PIL` followed by `PIL2base64`.

-### Settings and Speeding Up
+### Settings and Performance
-When you run the browser dashboard, you will see in the navigation bar on top a `Setting` dropdown menu.
-Here you can specify the requested FPS.
-Notice that the WebSocket will do its best to keep up with the indicated number, but it's not guarantee to actually match it.
+Upon running SimplePyDash, you will find a `Settings` dropdown menu in the navigation bar in your web browser.
+Here, you can specify the desired FPS .
+Note that while WebSocket will attempt to maintain the specified rate, it's not guaranteed to always match it.

-By default, `SimplyPyDash` will (1) run one iteration of the model object, (2) compute the result for each dashboard component, (3) render the result in the browser.
-However, to speed up the rendering more, you might want to perform (1) and (2) multiple times before passing the data to the web browser.
-To do that, change the `Num.
-Model Iters x Gfx Update` value in the Settings.
-This can speed up the simulation ad lot.
+By default, SimplePyDash runs one iteration of the `Model` object, computes the result for each dashboard component, and renders the result in the browser.
+To boost performance, you can perform multiple `Model` iterations and computations before rendering to the browser.
+Adjust the `Num.
+Model Iters x Gfx Update` value in the Settings to do so.
+This could result in a massive speed up.